paulhilliar/h2-docker-volume-persistent/README.md

 #### Test it out:

-sql> `create table person(id integer primary key, name varchar(100) not null);` sql> `insert into person (id,name) values (1, 'Bob');` sql> `select * from person;`
+sql> `create table person(id integer primary key, name varchar(100) not null);`

+sql> `insert into person (id,name) values (1, 'Bob');`

+sql> `select * from person;`

-Then see how your data folder now contains test-db.mv.db
+Then see how your data folder now contains `test-db.mv.db`

 ### Starting a shell to have a look at the running container
 `docker exec -it <container-name> /bin/bash`

 Try: `ls /usr/lib/h2`
-Note that you can see both your H2 database file (test-db.mv.db) and also test-file.txt, which you are sharing from the host machine
+Note that you can see both your H2 database file (`test-db.mv.db`) and also `test-file.txt`, which you are sharing from the host machine

 ```
 root@79846965307c:/# ls /usr/lib/h2
 test-db.mv.db  test-file.txt
 ```